Travel in Austria

 The Museum’s Collections and Exhibitions

 The main works and antiquities in the museum originate from the collections of the Habsburg family.
-The important paintings, art objects, and antiquities were included in the collections of Ferdinand of Tyrol, Emperor Rudolf II, and Archduke Leopold Wilhelm.
-These collections are displayed by wing in the museum:
+Ferdinand of Tyrol, Emperor Rudolf II, and Archduke Leopold Wilhelm included the important paintings, art objects, and antiquities in their collections.
+These collections are displayed by wing in the museum.

 The Picture Gallery